BobOrangeSam/dummyContactList.github.io/README.md

 * In the `Details` tab:
     * Enter a name for the new client application
 * In the `Configuration` tab, enter the following:
-    * Application URL: The full path to your site (e.g. https://boborangesam.github.io/dummyContactList.github.io/apicall.html)
+    * Application URL: The full path to the root your site (e.g. https://boborangesam.github.io/dummyContactList.github.io/index.html)
     * Application Type: stand-alone or widget, as you wish.
 Widgets are best for agents-facing apps, stand-alone are best for administrators' tasks.
     * Application Category: (leave empty)
     * Iframe Sandbox Options: allow-scripts,allow-same-origin,allow-forms,allow-modals (default value)